 The North America microbial food culture market has been segmented by, type of culture, strain type, application, and geography.
 MFC market, by type, includes bacteria, yeast, and mould.
 Bacteria culture, such as lactic acid bacteria, holds the largest share in the market due to its significant dairy market.
 However, yeast consumption in beer, and other applications are growing in the market.
 Mould is the fastest-growing market segment, supported by the huge cheese consumption in developing countries, such as China.

-The market has been segmented into the type of culture, strain type, application and geography.
-The MFC market, by type, includes bacteria, yeast, and mould.
-Bacteria culture such as lactic acid bacteria holds the largest share in the market due to its significant use in the dairy industry.
-However, yeast consumption in beer and other applications is growing in the market.
-Mold is a fast-growing market supported by the huge cheese consumption.
-The various microbial culture strains available in the market are single-strain culture, multi-strain culture, and multi-strain mixed culture.
-By application type, the market is segmented into beverages, dairy, bakery, cereals and others.
-The beverages market is sub-segmented into alcoholic and non-alcoholic beverages.
-Beverages hold the largest share in the market due to the massive consumption of dairy and alcoholic beverages.
-Yeast has a dominant presence in the baked food industry with its vast consumption in the sour dough and bread manufacturing.
+Various microbial food culture strains available in the North American market are single strain culture, multi-strain culture, and multi-strain mixed culture.
+By application, the market is segmented into beverages, dairy, bakery, cereals, and others.
+The beverages segment is sub-segmented into alcoholic & non-alcoholic beverages, and holds the largest share in the market due to the massive consumption of dairy, and alcoholic beverages.
+Yeast has a dominant market in bakery food products with its vast consumption in the sour dough, and bread manufacturing.

-By geography, the North American market has been segmented into the United States, Canada, Mexico and other countries.
+By geography, the North American microbial food culture market has been segmented into the United States, Canada, Mexico, and other countries.
 North America is the second largest market covering a huge demand for beer and kefir products.
-The United States holds a major share in the MFC market, followed by Canada and Mexico.
+The United States holds a major share in the MFC market, and the microbal food culture market, followed by Canada, and Mexico.